Filing a Complaint - Employee Misconduct

 - Unfounded: the investigation reveals the action(s) did not occur or the employee was not involved.

 - Exonerated: the investigation reveals the action(s) occurred but that the action(s) was justified, lawful, and proper.

 - Not Sustained: the investigation reveals insufficient evidence to either prove or disprove the action(s) occurred.

 - Sustained: the investigation reveals sufficient evidence to prove the action(s) occurred.

 Please note that any disciplinary action taken will not be disclosed to the complainant, consistent with college policy regarding personnel matters.

-After the investigation and complainant’s notification of disposition, if the complainant has further questions or concerns, the complainant may contact Terri Stewart, the Director and Chief of Public Safety at 607-274-3353 or by email.
-Complainants may also contact Rory Rothman, Senior Associate Vice President for Student Affairs and Campus Life at (607) 274-3374 or by email.
+After the investigation and complainant’s notification of disposition, if the complainant has further questions or concerns, the complainant may contact Bill Kerry, the Director and Chief of Public Safety at 607-274-3353 or by email.
+Complainants may also contact Rory Rothman, Associate Provost for Student Life at (607) 274-3374 or by email.
 The Office of Public Safety and Emergency Management reports directly to Rory Rothman.